kiboschool/setup-guides/git-and-github.md

 ## Sign up for a Github Account

-Navigate to https://github.com/join and sign up for a Github account.
+Navigate to https://github.com/join and sign up for a Github account using your Kibo email address.
 Store your credentials in your _password manager_ (you should do this for all new logins).

-If you already have a GitHub account, you can skip this step.
+If you already have a GitHub account, you should instead add your Kibo email address to your Github account.
+[This guide explains how](https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-personal-account-on-github/managing-email-preferences/adding-an-email-address-to-your-github-account)

 ## Configure Git